Set Packing#

 Constraint#

-We implement a constraint Equation (1).
+We implement the constraint, Equation (1).

 # set problem